Denver-Devs/documents-and-resources/gig-post-formatting.md

 ```

 Notes:
-- Please upload your resume and link to it, uploaded resumes may be deleted
+- Please upload your resume somewhere online (github, dropbox) and link to it, uploaded resumes may be deleted